-If you are looking to visit some of London’s most iconic landmarks, then we’d definitely recommend looking into getting a London Pass, as it will save you money when visiting the key places!
+If you are looking to visit some of London’s most iconic landmarks, then we’d definitely recommend looking into getting a London Pass, as it will save you money when visiting the key places, making it one of the best things to buy in London!
 Based on our suggested 4 days in London itinerary, it will definitely save you money to at least get the London Pass for Day 1.

 There are also loads of great additional attractions included within the London Pass so it would be worth considering it for multiple days if there are some other activities that you are keen on.
 Some of the bonus activities that we have listed below are also included within the pass.

 What’s more, you can add an Oyster Travelcard to your pass, which means you get access to the underground, busses and trains too, making this a very convenient option.

 So start off your 4 day London itinerary by heading to London Bridge station.
 It’s one of the best connected stations in the capital and the main station has also recently undergone a major renovation.
 From the station (either the London Tube or main line) head towards the signs for Borough Market, but we’d suggest that you first head onto London Bridge itself to get your first glimpse of the river Thames.
 From here you can get a great shot looking back towards Tower Bridge and also of HMS Belfast, an old English WWII warship now turned museum.

 Possibly the most famous market in London, there has been a market on this site since the 12th century.
 The retail market is open from 10am (8am on Saturdays) but you could also arrive much earlier to see the hustle and bustle of the wholesale market that operates from 2am in the morning.
 It’s a great place to stop and pick up some breakfast and make sure you’re well fuelled before the long day ahead.
 Our pick?
 The steaming hot scotch eggs or the delicious mini-pies.